 6. Your marketing preferences

-6.1.1 transaction notifications, such as payment receipts or Direct Debit confirmations;
+6.1.2 transaction notifications, such as payment receipts or Direct Debit confirmations.

-6.2 You are always in control of how we communicate with you.
-You can update your choices and/or your contact details by contacting us at email@example.com
+6.2 For all other types of communication, you always have control of how we communicate with you, for example by subscribing or unsubscribing to receive newsletters by email.
+You can sign up to receive newsletters on our website; unsubscribe via a link contained in each newsletter, or update your choices and/or your contact details by contacting us at firstname.lastname@example.org

 7. Sharing your information with others